nbrest/kamehouse/kamehouse-mobile/README.md

 # Build Instructions

-- Run the script `kamehouse-mobile-resync-kh-files.sh` from kamehouse-shell to copy the reused files from kamehouse-ui to kamehouse-mobile (or manually copy those files)
+- Run the script `kamehouse-mobile-resync-kh-files.sh` from kamehouse-shell to copy the reused files from kamehouse-ui to kamehouse-mobile (or manually copy the folders from kamehouse-ui webapps dir to `kamehouse-media/www/kame-house/`)

 - Build the android native app